virgesmith/neworder/README.md

 - reusability: leverage python modules like numpy, pandas.
 - speed: embedded C++ framework and module are compiled and optimised code.
 - scalability: can be run on a desktop or a HPC cluster, supporting parallel execution using MPI.
+- data agnosticism: the framework does not impose any constraints on data sources/formats/databases.

 ## Framework
 The aim is to provide as flexible and minimal a framework as possible.
-The model must fit the following requirements:
+Being data agnostic means that this framework can be run standalone, or integrated into workflows where e.g. input data is scraped from the web and results are written to a database.
+Internally, however, pandas dataframes are the obvious choice of data structure for this type of modelling.

+The sections below list minimal requirements that must be met, and those that - if specified - will be used:

 ### Requirements
 #### Compulsory